mnbarber/sei/Unit_3/pup-part-2-AddPuppyForm.md

 <br>
 1. Header Component <br/>
 2. a addPostForm Component <br/>
-3. Post Gallery Component that will render each Post <br/>
+3. PostFeed Component that will render each Post <br/>
 4. A Card for each Post <br />
 </details>